I’m thinking of something of a VM map that looks something like this, duplicated at each hosting provider:

 - Container engine (podman)

 Container host for things that will not use ceph storage.
-These services are expected to provide their own replication/clustering (if needed) with their remote peer, and to use raw local storage
+These services are expected to provide their own replication with their remote peer (if needed), and to use raw local storage

 Common Services